A Kirk L-bracket on a Nikon D300s connected to a Markins ballhead with an Arca-Swiss standard clamp

-But as my camera and lenses grew larger and heavier and my needs for more flexibility followed, I invested in a Manfrotto o55XB tripod and a Manfrotto 322R ballhead/grip combo.
+But as my cameras and lenses grew larger and heavier and my needs for more flexibility followed, I invested in a Manfrotto o55XB tripod and a Manfrotto 322R ballhead/grip combo.
 I loved the tripod and still use its larger brother 055XPROB as my primary tripod, but the grip wasn't really what I imagined.

 This sounds very neat on paper, and works OK, but not fully as I'd expect, because no matter how I adjust the tension in the system, the camera can always be moved and has a tendency to tip a bit when I let go of the grip where it's supposed to immediately lock.
-Using a large camera and a large lens – like my previous camera, a Konica Minolta 7D with a battery pack and a Tokina 100-300 mm f/4 or later my D200 with a vertical grip and a 70-200mm f/2.8 – the head simply doesn't hold the gear when I let go, but “dips” or moves slightly.
+Using a large camera and a large lens – like my previous camera, a Konica Minolta 7D with a battery pack and a Tokina 100-300 mm f/4 or later my Nikon D200 with a vertical grip and a 70-200mm f/2.8 – the head simply doesn't hold the gear when I let go, but “dips” or moves slightly.
 And I can move it by simply pushing on the camera or lens.
 Not good!

 When I lock the camera on a tripod, I want and expect it to sit exactly where I set it – and stay there.